User Statistics¶

 Recommended documentation boundary¶

-UserStatsis the canonical wallet-level statistics account.- It supports UI summaries, analytics, and future streak-based campaigns.
+UserStatsis the canonical wallet-level statistics account.- It supports UI summaries, analytics, and Streak Jackpot eligibility.

-- Any future streak prize system must publish its own eligibility table, budget source, and claim flow.
+- Any future seasonal or leaderboard layer must publish its own eligibility table, budget source, and claim flow.